Table of Contents

 Limited Networking Opportunities

 Attending college in person can provide opportunities to make friends and build relationships with professors.
-Building a deep social and professional network while in school may help some graduates to find internships and jobs after school ends.
+Building a deep social and professional network while in school can help you find internships and jobs after school ends.

-Taking online classes may make it more challenging to connect with professors and fellow students, though.
-That being said, it’s still possible to make a strong impression on professors and peers in course assignments, presentations (whether individual or group), and written correspondences.
+Taking online classes, however, can make it more challenging to connect with professors and fellow students.
+That being said, it’s still possible to make a strong impression on professors and peers through course assignments, presentations (whether individual or group), and written correspondences.

-If a student is planning on taking online classes while also working full time in the same field (e.g., a nurse or a teacher studying for an extra certification in those professions), this potential networking disadvantage may be less of a concern—since they can still connect with fellow professionals on the job.
+If you are planning on taking online classes while also working full-time in the same field (e.g., a nurse or a teacher studying for an extra certification in those professions), this potential networking disadvantage may be less of a concern — since you can still connect with fellow professionals on the job.

 Strategies for Taking Online Classes

-Whether a student just graduated high school or is returning to the classroom after years of working, being prepared can help adult learners get the most from their online classes—and, ideally, help to create a healthier work-life balance.
-Here are some key ways to prep for working full time and going to college:
+Whether you just graduated high school or are returning to the classroom after years of working, being prepared can help you get the most from your online classes — and, ideally, help to create a healthier work-life balance.
+Here are some key ways to prep for working full time and going to college.